Respect at Uni Week

 Relationships can be complicated, so that’s why we’re embracing ‘Respect at Uni Week’.
 We think it’s up to all of us to create a physical and online environment that’s nurturing, safe and supportive for everyone.

-Support available through Deakin
+Support at Deakin

 - Our health and wellbeing services include counselling, medical services, disability support and spiritual wellbeing.

 - Meet the standards of the Deakin community.
-The Student Rights and Responsibilities and Student Code of Conduct outline the standards of behaviour underpin your enrolment at Deakin.
+The Student Rights and Responsibilities and Student Code of Conduct outline the standards of behaviour which underpin your enrolment at Deakin.
 Please take them seriously.

 External support

-1800RESPECT (1800 737 732) provides 24/7 information, counselling and support for people affected by family violence and sexual harm.
+- 1800RESPECT (1800 737 732) provides 24/7 information, counselling and support for people affected by family violence and sexual harm.

-In an emergency, always call Victoria Police on Triple Zero (000).
+- In an emergency, always call Victoria Police on Triple Zero (000).

 Explore more resources